 PROSPECTIVE PHD STUDENTS

 The Madhani lab is part of the Tetrad, BMS, Biophysics, and BMI PhD programs at UCSF.
 Students interested in a lab rotation are encouraged to contact Hiten directly at firstname.lastname@example.org.
-The Madhani lab expects to recruit one graduate student in 2018-9.
+The Madhani lab expects to recruit at least one graduate student in 2018-9.

 The Madhani lab is currently accepting applications.
 We work in both yeast (Cryptococcus) and mammalian systems.
 Apply by sending a CV that includes a list of publications and the contact information for three references to the laboratory’s administrative assistant, Ethel Godonoo (email@example.com).
 Academically oriented fellows are encouraged to develop independent projects.
 Individuals with a background in a quantitative discipline (applied mathematics, physics, engineering) as well as those with more traditional backgrounds in biology and chemistry are welcome to apply.
 Competitive salaries and benefits are offered.
 UCSF subsidized housing is available.
 Supplements are available for fellows with children.
 Individuals from underrepresented groups are encouraged to apply.
 Specific areas of interest are listed below.